Digital Nomad Life in Mexico

 When we asked expats and global nomads about the quality of medical care in Mexico, they replied:

 "Although I have met people having care for serious conditions, my experience has only been dental.
-People I know who had the same procedure done just across the border in San Diego had side effects I did not experience with my Mexican dentist," said one foreigner in Tijuana.
+People I know who had the same procedure done just across the border in San Diego had side effects I did not experience with my Mexican dentist," said one digital nomad in Tijuana.

 What are the pros and cons of living in Mexico?

 "I've never experienced any racism by Mexicans towards white people.
 But I've seen PLENTY of racist white people treating Mexicans poorly.
 Maybe try treating them with a little respect and courtesy.
 In my experience, Mexican people are warm and kind and good.
-If you go to Mexico and get mad at the locals for not speaking English, you should GO HOME," said one member in Merida.
+If you go to Mexico and get mad at the locals for not speaking English, you should GO HOME," remarked one global nomad in Merida.

 About the Author